About me

 I allow a space for two clients at any one time to see me at reduced fees if appropriate.
 Call to see.

 If we meet and you can get a similar service elsewhere free then I will refer you to it if required.
-If one of us feels that therapy with me would not feel quite right then there is of course no commitment to any further sessions and I will happily refer you to a suitable colleague or specialism.
+If one of us feels that CBT coaching with me would not feel quite right then there is of course no commitment to any further sessions and I will happily refer you to a suitable colleague or specialism.

 When I work